What Retail Can Learn From Indigo, the Cultural Department Store

 With ample space and an unbridled selection of goods, these businesses were able to undercut competitors (namely small, independent stores), and changed the publishing industry as a whole.

 Over the past two decades, bookstore chains have tried to keep up with the online retail giant and failed repeatedly.
 (In 2011, Borders went bankrupt, and despite having the largest number of retail outlets in the U.S., Barnes & Noble continues to shrink its store footprint.)

 Amazon still dominates when it comes to print book sales (analysts say the e-commerce company is responsible for one out of every two books sold in the country).
 But, despite having only one U.S. location, which recently opened at a luxury mall in Millburn, N.J., Canadian retailer Indigo is not only surviving but thriving in the industry, and plans to open more stores in the Northeastern U.S. in the future.

 Here are four reasons why Indigo is succeeding as a bookstore chain and specialty retailer while others go under.

-According to a recent New York Times article, books only account for roughly 50% of Indigo’s total sales, with the retailer putting more of an emphasis on non-book-related items—such as drinkable and stylish Mason jars, scented candles, wall art, bento lunch boxes, blankets, and “reading socks” (one of the bookstore chain’s major gift-giving draws)—over the past few years.
+According to the New York Times, books only account for roughly 50% of Indigo’s total sales, with the retailer putting more of an emphasis on non-book-related items—such as drinkable and stylish Mason jars, scented candles, wall art, bento lunch boxes, blankets, and “reading socks” (one of the bookstore chain’s major gift-giving draws)—over the past few years.